Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_06_number_functions.rst.txt

    :feedback_c: In this way, the amount can also be reduced.
    :feedback_d: The amount is already positive, nothing is achieved here with the abs function.

-   One cashier rounds the account to the nearest integer only if the amount is increased, otherwise it reports the amount as it is.
-What formula does this cashier apply (x is the starting value of the account)?
+   One cashier rounds the bill to the nearest integer only if the amount is increased by rounding, otherwise it reports the amount as it is.
+What formula does this cashier apply (x is the starting value of the bill)?

 .. dragndrop:: console__numberfunc_rounding
     :feedback: Try again!